-The new plug-in cards give the Elcaset a fresh look again.
-Fortunately, the cover itself still looks good.
+The new slide-in cards give the Elcaset a fresh look again.
+Fortunately, the original cover itself still looks good too.

 I go one step further because I like to go for complete perfection.

-The new stickers are different from the original ones, but the same size.
+The new stickers are different from the original ones, but they have the same size.

 These have prescribed text, I only have to fill them in.